 To do this, you should prioritize areas such as performance management, utilizing HR and People solutions.

 It’s also important to keep on top of and address any cultural challenges and conflicts as and when they arise.
-This will ensure that you’re presented as an employer that actively works with its remote teams to keep employees happy, while also ensuring effective business operations.
+This will ensure that you’re presented as an employer that actively works with its remote teams to keep employees happy while providing effective business operations.

 Need help with your global people solutions?